-The old-style plakat just has a short rounded or a slight pointed tail.
+The old-style plakat just has a short rounded, or a slightly pointed tail.
 However, there are now two other types of plakat thanks to selective breeding: the half-moon plakat and the plakat of the crown tail.

 The half-moon plakat has a short tail but with an extension of 180 degrees like a traditional half-moon.
 The plakat of the tail of the crown has extended rays and a reduced network, like a normal crown tail, but once again this is with a short tail characteristic of a plakat, instead of a long tail.

-Due to its super selective breeding program, the price of this Betta is also quite expensive.
-And, these Betta also need extra care, since these betta are prone to collapse or damage the fin and some types of betta fish diseases.
+Due to its super selective breeding program, the price of this Betta is also quite high.
+And, these Betta also need extra care, since these Betta are prone to collapse or damage the fin and some types of betta fish diseases.